We are aligned with ICF in two ways. First, our key staff participate as active members of ICF.

 Students who desire to submit their CPRC training to ICF MUST complete additional Live Skills hours which are offered periodically throughout the year.

-Our 30-hours of Live Skills Group Training corresponds directly to the following CPRC online training modules: Family Issues in Recovery, Professional Recovery Coach Competencies Part 1 and Professional Recovery Coach Competencies Part 2.
-Participants in the Live Skills Group Training modules should complete the associated online course prior to beginning the Live Skills Group.
+Our Live Skills Group Training corresponds directly to the following CPRC online training modules: Professional Recovery Coach Competencies Part 1, Professional Recovery Coach Competencies Part 2 (PRC Comps 1 & 2) and Family Issues in Recovery.
+It is suggested that participants in the Live Skills Group Training modules should complete the associated online course prior to beginning the Live Skills Group, but may enroll at whatever point they are ready.

-Students are encouraged to participate in our Live Skills Groups because Live Skills are designed to accomplish the following: promote skill development, deepen understanding of the course content, provide direct contact and interaction with like-minded people.
+As of January 2019, Live Skills Practice Groups based on PRC Comps 1 & 2 are included with and are a required part of the CPRC program.
+Live Skills Practice Groups completed along with the CPRC program offer 40 ICF CCEs and are designed to accomplish the following: promote skill development, deepen understanding of the course content, provide direct contact and interaction with like-minded people.

-*Blended Learning Courses: Our students and graduates who successfully complete both the Self-paced Online Learning Modules and then enroll in the corresponding Live Skills Groups for each Online Module, will receive valuable Certificates of Completion displaying the ICF CCEs.
-(Revised May 2018)
+*Blended Learning Courses: Our students and graduates who successfully complete both the Self-paced Online Learning Modules and the corresponding Live Skills Groups, will receive valuable Certificates of Completion displaying the ICF CCEs.
+(Revised April 2022)

 Stigma prevents many people from seeking treatment or counseling or even attending 12 Step meetings.
 Coaching does not have this stigma.
 On the contrary, it is seen as positive and beneficial.
 CPRC Professional Recovery Coaches will learn strategies for identifying and reaching the people they wish to serve.